 Election of directors will be decided by a plurality of the votes cast by the holders of shares of Common Stock present in person or by proxy at the meeting and entitled to vote.
-Approval of Item 2 will require the affirmative vote of a majority of all outstanding shares of Common Stock.
-Approval of Item 3 will require the affirmative vote of a majority of the shares present in person or by proxy at the meeting and entitled to vote.
+Approval of Item 2 will require the affirmative vote of a majority of the shares present in person or by proxy at the meeting and entitled to vote.
 The Company's transfer agent tabulates the votes.
 Abstentions and broker non-votes are each tabulated separately and are counted toward the quorum.
-For Item 2, shares that are the subject of an abstention or a broker non-vote are equivalent to a vote against the matter.
-For Item 3, shares that are the subject of an abstention are counted, whereas shares, if any, that are the subject of a broker non-vote are not counted, as shares entitled to vote on the matter.
+For Item 2, shares that are the subject of an abstention are included as shares entitled to vote on the matter and, therefore, have the same effect as a vote against the matter.
+Shares, if any, that are the subject of a broker non-vote are not included as shares entitled to vote on the matter.

-STOCKHOLDERS' PROPOSALS TO BE PRESENTED AT 2000 ANNUAL MEETING
+STOCKHOLDERS' PROPOSALS TO BE PRESENTED AT 2001 ANNUAL MEETING

-Proposals of stockholders intended to be presented at the Annual Meeting of Stockholders scheduled to be held on May 15, 2000, must be received by the Company by December 20, 1999, and must comply with applicable Securities and Exchange Commission regulations, in order to be considered for inclusion in the Company's Proxy Statement and form of proxy relating to that meeting.
-If the proposal is received by the Company less than 45 days prior to the anniversary of the mailing date of this Proxy Statement, the persons named as proxies in the Company's 2000 proxy material will have the discretionary authority to vote on the matter in accordance with their best judgment without disclosure in the proxy statement of such matter or of how the proxy holders intend to exercise their discretionary authority to vote on the matter.
+Proposals of stockholders intended to be presented at the Annual Meeting of Stockholders scheduled to be held on May 14, 2001, must be received by the Company by December 15, 2000, and must comply with applicable Securities and Exchange Commission regulations, in order to be considered for inclusion in the Company's Proxy Statement and form of proxy relating to that meeting.
+If notice of a proposal intended to be presented at the Annual Meeting is received by the Company less than 45 days prior to the anniversary of the mailing date of this Proxy Statement, the persons named as proxies in the Company's 2001 proxy material will have the discretionary authority to vote on the matter in accordance with their best judgment without disclosure in the proxy statement of such matter or of how the proxy holders intend to exercise their discretionary authority to vote on the matter.